Why American ice hockey rinks are smaller than European rinks

 From the concrete floor to the ice hockey rink

-Now you know what a hockey rink looks like, but how do the lines actually get into the ice?
+Now you know what a ice hockey rink looks like, but how do the lines actually get into the ice?
 After the workers have cleaned the floor and lowered the temperature, it is time to spray the ice.
 But the ice is not immediately white.
 It is actually painted.
 Several times at once, so that the hockey field is completely white afterwards.
 Then the workers paint the lines on (and advertisements too) or stick them on the ice.
 Then another layer of ice follows, through which the markings on the playing field are clearly visible.

 In this video, you can see how the rink is put together: